applandorg/applandorg.github.io/_pages/index.md

 ## Get New Data About Your Software’s Architecture

-Traditional products such as application profilers, APMs, and loggers all provide information about characteristics of code and software applications.
-AppMap provides a comprehensive inspection of your software architecture, aggregated in one simple file obtained simply easily from test case execution and other behavioral traces, and is entirely open source.
+Software tools such as performance profilers, APMs, and log aggregators all provide some information about the behavior of code code; but none are dedicated to helping developers inspect and optimize their application architecture.
+The AppMap framework provides comprehensive information about your software architecture, recorded into simple JSON files.
+These AppMap files can be obtained simply and easily by executing test cases or by interactively recording a live, running application.
+The components of the AppMap framework are open source under the MIT license.

 <div class="index-section">
   <table>